 The National Institute on Aging recommends four types of exercise: endurance, strength, balance, and flexibility.
 They also have Go4Life videos with a personal trainer helping older adults exercise.

-If an older person is looking for exercise and an aerobic workout in winter, an excellent way to accomplish that objective is by snowshoeing.
+If an older person is looking for exercise and an aerobic workout in winter, snowshoeing is an excellent way to accomplish that objective.
 A leisure hike on snowshoes provides great exercise.
-Additionally, you can pick up the pace or hike in deeper snow until your heart rate increases.
+Additionally, you can pick up the pace or walk in deeper snow until your heart rate increases.
 After an extended period, your trek will provide an aerobic workout.

-I hear many Wisconsinites my age complain that they have nothing to do outdoors during winter due to the cold and snow.
+I hear many people my age complain that they have nothing to do outdoors during winter due to the cold and snow.
 When I ask them if they are involved in any outdoor winter recreation, most are not.
-I recommend they give snowshoeing a try because of its simplicity, low cost, and no need to travel far to do so.
+I recommend they try snowshoeing because of its simplicity, low cost, and no need to travel far.

-Every time I put on my snowshoes and head out on a hike, it is an adventure.
+It is an adventure whenever I put on my snowshoes and head out on a hike.
 Plus, a snowshoe hike in a location I’ve never visited is exciting.
 The planning and anticipation of the terrain, vegetation, wildlife, and challenges keep me in suspense and provide a new adventure for me to experience.

-Now that you know the reasons why seniors should snowshoe, here are some recommendations to consider when planning to head out on the trail.
-Keep in mind that safety is a priority, and prevention is a must.
+Now that you know why seniors should snowshoe, here are some recommendations to consider when planning to head out on the trail.
+First, remember that safety is a priority, and prevention is a must.

 See Your Doctor First